Expats Talk about Health Insurance and Healthcare in Bali, Indonesia

 When we asked about emergency services, members in Bali wrote:

 "Emergency services in Bali, are available to assist in various situations, including medical emergencies, fires, and accidents.
 The emergency services consist of ambulance services, fire brigades, and police.
 To call for an ambulance in Bali, you can dial the local emergency number, which is 118.
 It is important to note that response times may vary depending on the location and traffic conditions.
-Additionally, the quality of emergency medical care in Bali may not be up to the standards of more developed countries, so it is recommended to have travel insurance and consider evacuation options in case of a serious medical emergency," wrote one expat.
+Additionally, the quality of emergency medical care in Bali may not be up to the standards of more developed countries, so it is recommended to have travel insurance and consider evacuation options in case of a serious medical emergency," said one expat living in Bali.

 Will I need to travel to see a specialist?

 "Yes, there are a good number of medical specialists in Bali.
 The island has several well-equipped hospitals and clinics that cater to various medical needs.
 For highly specialized medical care, people often visit private hospitals such as BIMC Hospital, Siloam Hospital, and Kasih Ibu Hospital, which are known for their advanced facilities and experienced specialists.
 Additionally, Sanglah General Hospital, a public hospital in Denpasar, is also a popular choice for specialized care as it serves as a referral center for hospitals across Bali.
-In some cases, patients may travel to other cities in Indonesia, like Jakarta, or even abroad to access more advanced treatments or specialized care," remarked one expat living in Bali.
+In some cases, patients may travel to other cities in Indonesia, like Jakarta, or even abroad to access more advanced treatments or specialized care," commented one expat who moved to Bali, Indonesia.

 Are common prescription medications available in Bali?

 "Common prescription medications are generally available in Bali.
 You can find them in local pharmacies, also known as "apoteks" or "apotik," which are widely spread across the island.
 These pharmacies stock a range of medications, including antibiotics, pain relievers, and medications for chronic conditions.
 However, the availability of specific medications may vary, and some pharmacies may not carry certain brands or dosages.
-It is advisable to bring a sufficient supply of your prescription medications when traveling to Bali or consult a local doctor for an alternative prescription if needed," wrote one expat.
+It is advisable to bring a sufficient supply of your prescription medications when traveling to Bali or consult a local doctor for an alternative prescription if needed," remarked one expat in Bali.

 As a foreigner living in Bali, will I have access to public healthcare?
 What is it like?